Becoming a Firearms Inspector

 Firearms inspectors or industry operations investigators work full-time for the ATF, a government entity that provides job security, a good income, and competitive benefits.
 They spend most of their time working in an office setting.

-|Experience||3 years (2 years work experience in communications, organizational management, and data analysis; 1 year federal work experience, GS-4)|
+|Experience||3 years (2 years work experience in communications, organizational management, and data analysis; 1 year federal work experience)|

 |Key Skills||Strong interviewing skills, good listener, detail oriented, self-motivated, problem solver, and knowledge of federal laws and ATF policies; familiar with electronic records systems, federal legal document creation programs, and presentation creation software|

-|Additional Requirements||Pass drug screening and background checks, pass basic writing and mathematics exam, physically fit enough for employment, U.S. citizenship, registered for selective service (males only), valid driver's license, and willingness to travel as needed|
+|Additional Requirements||Pass drug screening and background checks; pass basic writing and mathematics exam; physically fit enough for employment; U.S. citizenship; valid driver's license; and willingness to travel as needed; registered for selective service (males only)|

 Step 1: Earn a Bachelor's Degree

 According to the ATF informational packet, minimum education requirements for becoming a firearms inspector include a bachelor's degree.
 The ATF doesn't specify any preference in regards to degree major.
 For this position, the ATF requires professionals who are capable of reviewing large amounts of data, identifying discrepancies, writing detailed reports, and communicating with others.

 Major in criminal justice.
 According to several college websites, federal government agencies, such as the ATF, often hire applicants with backgrounds in criminal justice.
 These degree programs teach students about law enforcement, the justice system, homeland security, and global politics.